 About 1997, I gave away my childhood Lego collection to my older sister's nephew when his father(my brother in law) bought him an Robotic Invention System (RIS) kit.
 I had just taught myself how to program and build 8 bit and 16 bit computers, and I was not impressed with the RIS at the time.
 Why?
 The RIS programming language for the SDK was weak and the number of ports were small and the servos and sensors choices were small.

 It was about 2009 when I started buying Lego sets as gifts for my younger sister's nephew and niece that I decided to buy the Lego Mindstorm NXT 2.0 for myself just to study in my spare time.
 Why?
 The SDK appeared more refine and the number of ports were expanded and the sensors and servos choices were expanded.
 However, after playing with the NXT 2.0 I was disappointed.
 I found the instructions to the set rather limiting and realized that to do more I needed something extra --which led me to researching Lego Educational Dacta systems and Technic systems.
 Online videos of NXT and Technic MOCs suggested that I had not assessed building potential correctly....
 At which point I purchased my older sister's nephew RIS kit (which he never took a deep interest to) and got my my original Lego collection back in the process!
 Soon afterwards I started posting my own creations here on this website.

-For the last five years, to commemorate my two childhood Lego sets - I have been donating new Lego sets to the Washington DC Chinatown's Christmas Toy Drive (MOAPIA Share a Smile, Give a Toy Event) for needy children from my childhood neighborhood.
+Since 2011, to commemorate my two childhood Lego sets - I have been donating Lego sets to the Washington DC Chinatown's Christmas Toy Drive (MOAPIA Share a Smile, Give a Toy Event) for needy children in my childhood neighborhood.